 ClickMeter integrates with Google Analytics and will allow you to redirect, track, and analyze website traffic.

-It also gives you the ability to understand the true value of your marketing efforts and eliminate those channels that aren’t converting.
+It also gives you the ability to understand the true value of your marketing efforts and eliminate those traffic sources that aren’t converting.

 Pricing starts at $29/month and tops out at $349/month.